revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 09 01 - Dragon Duel.md

 That should keep you safe, and uhhh, I put a little extra in it as well.
 Precision of a quill but with a talon the size of a glaive

 Come to Strixhaven, where I will be able to remove this entirely.
-New academic year starting soon.
+New academic year starts new week.
 Ship repairs in Gradsul on your way I imagine.